silencecmsj/WavMark/README.md

 - **Generic perturbation robustness** against common image operations such as compression, blur, noise, resizing, and color transformation.
 - **Facial manipulation sensitivity** against face swapping, reenactment, and attribute editing.

 The framework jointly considers imperceptibility, robustness, and semi-fragility in a unified end-to-end training pipeline.
+The paper has been accepted by IP&M 2026.

 ---